-Nearly extinct a decade ago, pinball machine manufacturing has picked up again, and a Largo firm looks poised to cash in on the trend if it can quickly scale up, attract talent and manage its supply chain.
+Nearly extinct a decade ago, pinball machine manufacturing has picked up again, and a Largo firm looks poised to cash in if it can quickly scale up, attract talent and manage its supply chain.

 During his childhood in northeast Indiana, Jon Weaver would help his father, a restaurateur, earning 25 cents for every table he bussed.
 A lot of those quarters, he says, wound up in the family restaurant’s arcade games.